-Anemia is defined as a low red blood cell count in the circulatory system.
+If a dog has a low red blood cell count in the circulatory system, he has anemia.

 Red blood cells have a lifespan of 110 to 120 days, after that they are trapped by the spleen and removed from the circulation.
 The iron contained in these old cells are recycled to make new red blood cells.

 In adult dogs, the normal range of red blood cell concentration in whole blood is between 39 and 60 percent by volume.
 Dogs are considered anemic when the concentration falls below 37 percent.

 Anemia in dogs can occur to all breeds and dogs of all ages.
 The impact of anemia on a particular dog depends on the cause of the anemia as well as the severity of the anemia.